Last updated on January 19th, 2020

 Brawler Subclasses (Devoted & Helwalker)

-For my Fighter Subclass I chose Devoted in order to get extra Penetration, which the Blunderbuss weapon sorely needs, and extra Crit Damage as we’ll be doing a lot of Crits.
-The great thing about this Subclass is that it applies these benefits to Unarmed and Blunderbuss, so you’ll gain them no matter which you are using.
+For my Fighter Subclass I chose Devoted in order to get extra Penetration and Crit Damage.
+The great thing about this Subclass is that it applies these benefits to Unarmed and whatever other Weapon type you choose, so you’ll gain them no matter which you are using.
 You really couldn’t ask for more!

 For my Monk Subclass I chose Helwalker for increased Damage at the expensive of more Damage taken.
-Blunderbusses don’t hit particularly hard and anything we can do to improve their damage is always good.
+Anything we can do to improve their damage is always good.
 The downside is that you have a tendency to die much easier in some situations.
 You can play the Brawler with any of the Monk Subclass, so choose whichever you like and don’t worry too much about it.
-However, keep in mind you only gain Wounds with the Shattered Pillar Subclass when you melee.
+Shattered Pillar is also a solid choice, and it’s the one I’d recommend if you don’t play Helwalker.

 Brawler Weapons and Armor

 When it comes to Armor you want to use the lightest you can and try not to incur any more Recovery Time penalty than is needed.
-Because Fighters have the passive ability Armored Grace, they can use Light Armor with no penalty and Medium Armor with a 10% penalty.
+Because Fighters have the passive ability Armored Grace, they can use Light Armor with almost no penalty.
 Because I chose Helwalker, I’d advise upgrading to Medium Armor as soon as you get this passive because you will be taking 30%+ increased damage quite regularly and you will need to mitigate some of it.
 However, if you chose another Subclass you can probably remain in Light Armor without issue.
+If you’re playing Turn-Based you’ll definitely want Heavy Armor to protect yourself as much as possible, since Recovery Time is less important in this game mode.

 In this section we’re going to cover the “must have” Brawler Abilities for this Build.
 You are free to pick and choose which you want outside of these because everyone’s style of play is different and there is no perfect way.
 However, these ones will be needed for this Build to work effectively.